Ukashameo681/Product-web-scraping/README.md

    5. for products rating
 9. creating a dict for the all data
 10. create data frame for the data
+11. then create a CSV file called product.csv

 ### Requried library for this project:
 1. Beautifulsoup